watson-developer-cloud/assistant-with-discovery/README.md

 # Import a workspace
 </a>

-You need to import a workspace.
+To use the app you're creating, you need to add a worksapce to your Conversation service.
+For this sample app, a workspace is provided.

 1 Navigate to the Bluemix dashboard, select the service you created.